salmanmhd/30-days-js-challenge/notes.md

   - if there is no any argument. i.e., `const arr1 = arr.slice();` then it will create a copy of that array, no value can be changed with other variable in this case
   - negate arguments can be used here as well, -1 = last element, -3 = third last element
   - it will not impact on the original array while the splice will remove the spliced elements from array
+- Splice() - it works almost like slice but the difference here is it includes the end arguments and it removes that part from the original array.
+- spread operator(...) - It spread all the elements of array.
+- flat(level) - **it spreads all the elements of array to spicified level**. like [1,2[3,[4,5], 6], 7] -> 1,2,3,4,5,6,7.
+We can specify Infinity as the arguments if we want to dig all the way.
+- from()
+- of